Ajfriel86/brutalgroove/README.md

 ## Technologies used

 ### Languages:
-+ [Python](https://www.python.org/downloads/release/python-385/): The primary language used to develop the server-side of the website.
++ [Python](https://www.python.org/downloads/release/python-385/): The primary language used to develop the server side of the website.
 + [JS](https://www.javascript.com/): The primary language used to develop interactive components of the website.
 + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): The markup language used to create the website.
 + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): The styling language used to style the website.

 ### Frameworks and libraries:
 + [Django](https://www.djangoproject.com/): Python framework used to create all the logic.
-+ [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/): THe style framework used to create the layout of the site.
++ [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/): The style framework used to create the layout of the site.

 ### Databases: